limine-bootloader/limine/STIVALE2.md

     uint64_t next;
     uint64_t flags;               // Flags:
                                   //   bit 0: 0 = use xAPIC, 1 = use x2APIC (if available)
-                                  // All other flags are undefined.
+                                  // All other bits are undefined and must be 0.
 } __attribute__((packed));
 ```